guy-4444/StepProgress-Android/README.md

 ![device-2018-06-06-144912](https://github.com/guy-4444/StepProgress-Android/blob/master/device-2019-02-04-144302.png?raw=true)

+## Setup
+Step 1.
 Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {